Back-action supercurrent diodes

 \textbf{Transport measurements.} Transport measurements were carried out in filtered (two-stage RC and $\pi$ filters) cryogen-free $^3$He-$^4$He dilution refrigerators by a standard 4-wire technique.
 DC current-voltage characteristics were measured by sweeping a low-noise current bias positively and negatively, and by measuring the voltage drop occurring across the weak links with a room-temperature low-noise pre-amplifier.
 The switching currents and error bars were obtained from 10-20 reiterations of the $IV$ curves, and their accuracy is mostly given by the current step set to $\Delta I < 0.002 I_c(V_g^0=0)$, where $I_c$ is the switching current of the Nb nanobridge.
 Joule heating in the system is minimized by automatically switching the current off once the device turns into the normal state.
 A delay between sweeps was optimized to keep the stability of the fridge temperature lower than 50 mK.
 Furthermore, no changes in the switching currents (up to the accuracy given by the standard deviation) were observed in different cooling cycles, by changing the order of the sweeps, or by adding an extra delay in the acquisition protocol, thereby concluding that hysteretic behavior or local heating is negligible.
 The gate-nanobridge current $I_g$ was acquired by using a low-noise voltage source and a $10^{-11}$\,A/V-gain low-noise current amplifier in a two-wire configuration.\\

-{\textbf{Data availability}} \\ {The data that support the findings of this study are available from the corresponding author upon reasonable request.}
+{\textbf{Data availability}} \\ {The data that support the findings of this study are available from the corresponding author upon reasonable request.}\\

-{\textbf{Acknowledgments}} \\ This work was funded by the EU’s Horizon 2020 Research and Innovation Framework Program under Grant Agreement No. 964398 (SUPERGATE), No. 101057977 (SPECTRUM), by the PNRR MUR project PE0000023-NQSTI, and by the PRIN project 2022A8CJP3 (GAMESQUAD).\\
+{\textbf{References}} {\textbf{Acknowledgments}} \\ This work was funded by the EU’s Horizon 2020 Research and Innovation Framework Program under Grant Agreement No. 964398 (SUPERGATE), No. 101057977 (SPECTRUM), by the PNRR MUR project PE0000023-NQSTI, and by the NextGenerationEU PRIN project 2022A8CJP3 (GAMESQUAD).\\

 {\textbf{Author contributions}} \\ D.M. fabricated the samples, conducted the experiments, and analyzed data with inputs from A.C., E.S., and F.G.
-The theoretical models were developed by Y.F., M.T.M., E.S., and M.C.
+The theoretical models were developed by Y.F., M.T.M., E.S., M.O., and M.C.
+L.B., A.P., G.S, L.S, fabricated and characterized InAs-based superconducting rectifier.
 The manuscript was written by D.M., A.C., and M.C., with inputs from all the authors.
 D.M., E.S., and F.G. conceived the experiment.
 F.G. supervised and coordinated the project.
 All authors discussed the results and their implications equally at all stages.\\

 {\textbf{Competing interests}} \\ The authors declare no competing interests.\\

 {\textbf{Additional Information}} \\ \textbf{Supplementary Information} The online version contains supplementary material. \\